 BBC news 13th June 2018 report that it is 'easier to take child into care than get support'

 This is exactly what is happening.
 A senior judge has said it is easier to obtain a care order to take a child away from their family, than for the family to get support.
 But this so wrong and so damaging for the families and children involved and this is why something needs to be done.

 It's about time the local authorities changed there approach and actually start to take note and look at the bigger picture here.
-Instead of being stuck in a box file of paperwork documenting nothing but pure misjudgement and matters of opinion of black or white all or nothing thinking.
+Instead of being very negative, making misjudgement and looking at everything in black and white.
 Start looking at the grey, find a middle ground and read between the lines before damaging peoples lives.
 Your supposed to be building up support that is really needed out there to keep families together.
 Using funding for what it is meant to be for.
 Helping parents learn how to become cooperative respectful parents, Offering courses to help them, Offering therapy counselling, Self help groups, There are plenty of resources out there.
 There is not enough being done beforehand to stop parents from losing there children.
-There is lack of understanding from the proffrsionals especially towards mothers that have experienced domestic abuse or been subjected to abuse themselves as children.
+There is lack of understanding from the proffessionals especially towards mothers that have experienced domestic abuse or been subjected to abuse themselves as children.
 Social workers are not making use of the right services to point parents in the right direction of support BEFORE CRISIS!

-Please sign and support my petition to make a change.
+Please support and sign my petition to make a change.